Scherer

 Where East Tyrol's Altitude Meets Regional Conviction

-The Bib Gourmand is Michelin's marker for kitchens delivering quality above the price band, and its presence in a village of this scale and remoteness is not routine.
+The Bib Gourmand is Michelin's marker for kitchens delivering quality at an approachable price, and its presence in a village of this scale and remoteness is not routine.
 Austria's Bib Gourmand list skews toward accessible towns and ski-resort perimeters.
 Receiving the award two consecutive years in Obertilliach positions Scherer in a small cohort of rural Austrian kitchens where the inspector's visit is itself a statement about the seriousness of what's being cooked.
-For context on what the broader Austrian fine-dining tier looks like, compare the €€€€ positioning of destinations like Steirereck im Stadtpark in Vienna or Döllerer in Golling an der Salzach — Scherer's €€ price point occupies a fundamentally different tier, and the Bib Gourmand confirmation that quality is present at that tier is the whole point.
+For context on what the broader Austrian fine-dining tier looks like, compare the €€€€ positioning of destinations like Steirereck im Stadtpark in Vienna or Döllerer in Golling an der Salzach, Scherer's €€ price point occupies a fundamentally different tier, and the Bib Gourmand confirmation that quality is present at that tier is the whole point.

 Regional Cuisine in the East Tyrol Tradition